dagmara1223/SauceDemo/saucedemo_tests/prompts.md

 finalize payments?
 We also have hamburger left-slide as feature, we can sort the products by the Name or Price, and we are provided with List of accepted usernames to LogIn and usernames that were blocked / excluded."
 **Response**: AI Agent pointed out that we should focus on mentioned : 1. login trap, 2. create full flow: logging -> adding items (preferably 2+) -> cart -> summary
--> payment / acceptance and 3. logout test.
+-> payment / acceptance and 3. hamburger slide.
 **My Decision**: I accepted two provided examples: 1. and 2. but decided to go with product sorting check as 3.